"Fiber Artists of Handweavers' Guild of Connecticut" Exhibition

 Location: Brubeck Room

 You won't believe your eyes!
-Families with children in kindergarten and up can experience the Amazing Acrobatics of Li Liu.
+Families with children entering kindergarten and up can experience the Amazing Acrobatics of Li Liu.
 Hear stories and Chinese folklore while delighting in artistic cycling, balancing and acrobatics.
 Registration required.
 Walk-ins welcome as space allows.

 Gil Harel: The Musical Setting of the Mass - from the Middle Ages to Dave Brubeck